The Comfy (Half-) Dozen Work Boots

 Others also report difficulty finding a pair with the right size, though this can of course be remedied through the addition or subtraction of removable linings, or, if need be, an exchange.
 Just be sure to take note of your retailer’s return policy if you aren’t trying on the Moc-Toe in person.

 THE VERDICT: Overall, the Wolverine Men’s Moc-Toe 6″ represents a solid option for workers who demand adaptability to a wide range of environments and instant comfort.
 Just take heed if your job entails significant moisture or long periods of walking.
+A top class comfortable work boot for all weathers.

 THE GOOD: Since introducing their waterproof leather boot in 1973, Timberland has been an industry leader in quality work footwear.
 Their PRO series’ Boondock 6″ Comp Toe model does nothing to betray that long tradition.